noxthot/ss22_julia_workshop/pages/hpc/index.md

 ```
 # Single-Instruction multiple data

-Before we going to specifically parallelise code we talk about an inbuilt mechanism called Single-instruction, multiple data or [SIMD](https://docs.julialang.org/en/v1/base/simd-types/) for short.
+Before we are going to specifically parallelise code we talk about an inbuilt mechanism called Single-instruction, multiple data or [SIMD](https://docs.julialang.org/en/v1/base/simd-types/) for short.
 The main idea is that CPUs (or basically any ALU core) can perform the same operation on multiple inputs in a single clock cycle.
 This was already used for BLAS and LAPACK packages, with the so call unlooping.

 Let us consider the following example
 \begin{align*}